-8 Ways Student Loan Debt Relief Could Benefit Pets
+7 Ways Student Loan Debt Relief Could Have Benefitted Pets

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-If this decision from the White House gave pet parents relief to their cash flow, we know they may also be thinking about how some extra green could help their kids (a.k.a. pets).
-Parenting a pet isn’t cheap, thanks to high vet costs and other costs associated with their care, but we also know that those expenses, when manageable for an owner, are more than worth it for the love of our pets.
+We know that plenty of pet parents were also thinking about how some extra green could help their kids (aka pets).
+Parenting a pet isn’t cheap, but we also know that those expenses, when manageable for a parent, are more than worth it for the love of our pets.

-Rescues and shelters across the country are struggling to take care of the many pets being left in their care, so there’s never been a better time to consider bringing a pet into your life.
+Rescues and shelters across the country are struggling to take care of the many pets being left in their care, so it’s always worth considering bringing a pet into your life.
 Of course, adopting a pet is a big decision, and there’s plenty to consider, but we can speak from experience when we say it’s worth the cost.
 And we’ve got you covered — from the inside scoop on the adoption application process to convincing your partner to get on board, and beyond.

 Maybe you’re not in a place to adopt but still want to use your resources to help your local animal shelter address the overflow they’re currently experiencing.
 Fostering is a great option that saves two lives: the animal you foster and the animal who the shelter can now make room for in their place.
 While most rescue organizations cover veterinary fees and other essentials like a crate and food, there are also other supplies and treats you’ll want to pick up yourself (here’s a list).

-Still not in a place to bring a pet into your home despite potential new cash flow?
+Still not in a place to bring a pet into your home?
 Shelters and rescues will still welcome your donations!
-Whether it’s cash or a more creative option — such as donated supplies or fulfilled wish lists — you can put your extra money to work toward helping pets everywhere find their forever homes.
+Whether it’s cash or a more creative option — such as donated supplies or fulfilled wish lists — you can help pets everywhere find their forever homes.

 In a country where many humans can’t afford health insurance, it’s understandable that they may not be able to swing insurance for their pets.
 But if you find yourself with some wiggle room, investing in pet insurance could be a smart move.
 Not all insurance companies are the right fit for you or your pet, so it’s important to do your research.
 Investing in a policy now could save you lots of money down the line.